danielathome19/AP-Computer-Science/Notes/Old/Unit_09.md

   }
 }

-class Cat extends MyAnimal {
+class Q2.Cat extends MyAnimal {
   private String color;

-  public Cat(String name, int age, String color) {
+  public Q2.Cat(String name, int age, String color) {
     super(name, age);
     this.color = color;
   }
 }
 ```
 The **MyAnimal** class has a constructor that takes two arguments, `name` and `age`, and uses them to initialize the corresponding instance variables.
-The **Cat** class extends MyAnimal, so it inherits the name and age instance variables.
-In the Cat class, we have added a new instance variable, `color`, which is not present in the MyAnimal class.
+The **Q2.Cat** class extends MyAnimal, so it inherits the name and age instance variables.
+In the Q2.Cat class, we have added a new instance variable, `color`, which is not present in the MyAnimal class.
 To initialize the `name` and `age` variables, which are inherited from MyAnimal, we use the `super` keyword to call the _superclass constructor_. ***The super keyword must be used as the first statement in the subclass constructor, and it must pass the values for the name and age variables as arguments***.
-This ensures that `name` and `age` are properly initialized before the Cat constructor proceeds to initialize the `color` variable.
+This ensures that `name` and `age` are properly initialized before the Q2.Cat constructor proceeds to initialize the `color` variable.